 Also, advertisers care more about demographics.
 If they want to reach young adults, they don't care that your news is number one with people 55 and older.

 The ratings can be interpreted in infinite ways.
 A station may say its ratings have doubled for its wake-up news.
-That can mean the program has gone from a 1 rating to a 2.
-Claims of being the area's "fastest growing news station" can be true, but still misleading.
+That can mean the program has gone from a one rating to a two.
+Claims of being the area's "fastest-growing news station" can be true, but still misleading.

 Keep that in mind when ratings are used as part of an advertisement.
 Each station (or network) can find something to brag about if they look hard enough.